Exploring Your Options

 - Did not voluntarily and expressly waive, in writing, any right to disclosure of the property or financial obligations of the other party beyond the disclosure provided; and

-- Did not have, or reasonably could not have had, an adequate knowledge of the property or financial obligations of the other party.
+- Did not have, or reasonably could not have, an adequate knowledge of the property or financial obligations of the other party.

-As you can see, the issue of disclosure in a premarital agreement should get close attention by you and your lawyer.
+As you can see, the disclosure issue in a premarital agreement should get close attention from you and your lawyer.

-It is also very important not to “spring” a premarital agreement on your fiancé just before the wedding.
-Not only would doing that likely spoil your relationship with your fiancé, it could create an argument about duress.
+It is also vital not to “spring” a premarital agreement on your fiancé just before the wedding.
+Not only would doing that likely spoil your relationship with your fiancé, but it could also create an argument about duress.
 Also, to protect the integrity of the agreement, you and your fiancé should have different lawyers.